williamcpierce/lims-demo/docs/usage.rst

 Audit Trail
 ^^^^^^^^^^^^
 All operations performed on any of the other tables are recorded as log entries in an audit trail table.
-This helps ensure data integrity, and can also assist in identifying unintended changes so they can be reverted.
+This helps ensure data integrity, and can also assist with reverting unintended changes.

 Users and Groups
 ^^^^^^^^^^^^
 Django provides models for users and user groups out of the box.
-These enable attibution of actions taken in the LIMS (such as in the audit log), and limiting of permissions for a given group of users.
-This could be used to restrict the ability of lab users to delete sample types or locations, restricting those actions to administrators and powers users.
+These enable attribution of actions taken in the LIMS (such as in the audit log), and limiting of permissions for a given group of users.
+This could be used to restrict the ability of lab users to delete sample types or locations, restricting those actions to administrators and power users.